robynrox/evse-controller/README.md

 Python to use this.

-Configuration files are provided to spin up a [dev container](https://code.visualstudio.com/docs/devcontainers/containers) that contains the dependencies required to develop, test and run this in a Docker container.
+Configuration files are provided to spin up a [dev container](https://code.visualstudio.com/docs/devcontainers/containers) that contains the dependencies required to develop, test, and run this in a Docker container.
 Alternatively, you can install the following on your system:

 * Python 3.11.7 / 3.12.3
-* Use `python3 -m venv .` or if that fails try `python -m venv .` to create a virtual environment for python at the root path of this repository (i.e. the directory that contains this README file).
+* Use `python3 -m venv .` or if that fails try `python -m venv .` to create a virtual environment for Python at the root path of this repository (i.e., the directory that contains this README file).
 The dot at the end of the command is required and the spaces are important.
+* Run `source bin/activate` to use the virtual environment.
-* Use `bin/pip install requests pyModbusTCP wallbox` to install using pip the required libraries into the virtual environment.
+* Use `pip install requests pyModbusTCP wallbox` to install the required libraries into the virtual environment.
-* If you are using InfluxDB version 2, also use `bin/pip install influxdb-client`.
+* If you are using InfluxDB version 2, also use `pip install influxdb-client`.
+* If you want to use flake8 for linting, use `pip install flake8`.

-IP addresses are in configuration.py, so if your setup happens to be very close to mine, you can feel free to make changes.
+IP addresses are in `configuration.py`, so if your setup happens to be very close to mine, you can feel free to make changes.

 ## Provided samples